Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Introduction

+The alignment between spans in text and semantic units in AMR graphs is an essential requirement for a variety of purposes, including training AMR parsers \citep{zhou-etal-2021-structure}, cross-lingual AMR parsing \citep{blloshmi-etal-2020-xl}, downstream task application \citep{song-etal-2019-semantic}, or the creation of new semantic parsing formalisms \citep{bmr-etal-2022-bmr, martinez-lorenzo-etal-2022-fully}.
+Despite the emergence of various alignment generation approaches, such as rule-based methods \citep{liu-etal-2018-amr} and statistical strategies utilizing Expectation Maximization (EM) \citep{pourdamghani-etal-2014-aligning, blodgett-schneider-2021-probabilistic}, these methods rely heavily on English-specific rules, making them incompatible with cross-lingual alignment.
+Furthermore, even though several attempts extend the alignment to non-English sentences and graphs~\cite{damonte-cohen-2018-cross, uhrig-etal-2021-translate}, these efforts are inherently monolingual and therefore lack the connection to the richer AMR graph bank available in English, which can be exploited as a source of interlingual representations.

-Current state-of-the-art AMR parsers are auto-regressive neural models \citep{bevilacqua-etal-2021-one, amrbart-2022-acl} that do not generate or rely on alignment when parsing the sentence to produce the graph.
-Therefore to obtain both, one needs to i) predict the graph and then ii) generate the alignment using an aligner system.
+On the other hand, current state-of-the-art AMR parsers are auto-regressive neural models \citep{bevilacqua-etal-2021-one, amrbart-2022-acl} that do not generate alignment when parsing the sentence to produce the graph.
+Therefore, to obtain both, one needs to i) predict the graph and then ii) generate the alignment using an aligner system that is based on language-specific rules.

-Recent work has questioned considering attention as an explanation \cite{bibal2022attention}, or put it to test against other approaches such as saliency methods \cite{bastings-filippova-2020-elephant}.
-We want to explore whether this holds true for cross-attention in auto-regressive parsers and the alignment problem in Semantic Parsing as we uncover the relation between them.
-This paper explores how auto-regressive models implicitly encode the relations between spans in the text and semantic units in the graph through cross-attention and how the alignment can be obtained directly while predicting the graphs.
+This paper presents the first AMR aligner that can scale cross-lingually by leveraging the implicit information acquired in Transformer-based parsers \citep{amrbart-2022-acl}.
+We propose an approach for extracting alignment information from cross-attention, and a guided supervised method to enhance the performance of our aligner.
+We eliminate the need for language-specific rules and enable simultaneous generation of the AMR graph and alignment.
+Our approach is efficient and robust, and is suitable for cross-lingual alignment of AMR graphs.

-The main contributions of this paper are as follows: (i) we explore the type of implicit alignment knowledge that Transformer-based AMR parsing models preserve; (ii) we extract the alignment information from the model; (iii) we supervise a model's cross-attention for improving how it learns and (iv) obtain state-of-the-art results in AMR alignment, along with different standards.
+Our main contributions are: (i) we explore how Transformer-based AMR parsers preserve implicit alignment knowledge and how we can extract it; (ii) we propose a supervised method using cross-attention to enhance the performance of our aligner, (iii) we achieve state-of-the-art results along different alignment standards and demonstrate the effectiveness of our aligner across languages.